What to Do in San Francisco on Fourth of July

 City Kayak Their Fourth of July excursion takes you along the waterfront and offers stellar views.
 Check the website for additional outings.

-Hornblower Cruises & Events offers two Fourth of July dinner cruises from San Francisco starting at starting at $154.
+Hornblower Cruises & Events offers three Fourth of July dinner cruises from San Francisco’s Pier 3 starting at $158.
 Military, senior and children’s discounts available.
-All cruises begin boarding at 6 p.m. prior to departure from Pier 3.

 Red and White Fleet offers a brief sail along San Francisco’s stunning evening skyline, before stopping to view the fireworks.
-Sailings depart from Pier 43½ at 7:45 p.m. and 8:15 p.m.
-Tickets are $92 per person.
-Snacks and beverages available for purchase on board.
-No outside food or drink permitted.
-Advance reservations recommended.
+Sailings depart from Pier 43½; tickets are $110 per person.
+Advance reservations recommended as cruises usually sell out two weeks before holiday.
 Boarding is 20 minutes before departure.

 Around the Bay